FugaCloud/python-objectstore/README.md

     print(fuga.delete('filename'))
 ```

-The 'get' method will return the binary contents of the file and encode it as hexadecimal number, this can be embedded in a html page.
-With the return_hex flag to False this method will return raw bytes.
+The 'get' method will return the binary contents of the file and encode it as a hexadecimal number, this can be embedded in a html page.
+With the return_hex flag to False this method will return a bytes object.
 There are methods for uploading and downloading files.
 These will need a file-like object to save or load from.
 For example:

 ```python